 How it works?

-To start performing audits and inspections using Compliance Master®'s risk auditing and inspection products you need to define your organisation's operational risk limits; or risk appetite.
-These limits represent the maximum level of process or third-party non-compliance your organisation or its customers are willing to accept as a long-term average.
-The software uses this information to optimise audit and inspection efficiency, control process and supplier outputs, and to benchmark and report risk control performance.
+To start using Compliance Master®'s risk auditing and inspection products you need to define your organisation's risk limits; or risk appetite.
+This establishes the maximum level of non-compliance or rate of process failure your organisation is willing to accept as a long-term average.
+Compliance Master® uses this information to optimise audit and inspection efficiency, control risk levels, and benchmark and report risk control performance.
 This step is not required with some Compliance Master® products and applications as the software assumes a zero risk appetite i.e. system audits and 100% inspection.

 AUDIT / INSPECTION POPULATION

-The above risk-factors are used to calculate the optimum sample-size for each audit and inspection.
-This process is performance-based, meaning processes and third-parties with a “Poor” risk-performance-rating are audited and inspected more intensely than those with an “Excellent” or "Normal" risk-performance-rating.
+The above risk-factors are used by the software to calculate the optimum sample-size for each audit and inspection.
+This process is performance-based; meaning processes, groups and third-parties with a “Poor” risk-rating are audited / inspected more intensely than those with an “Excellent” or "Good" risk-rating.
 This dynamic, risk-based approach to audit and inspection leads to substantial time and cost savings compared to conventional non-statistical solutions.
 It also ensures an organisation’s limited auditing and inspection resources are always focused on its areas of highest risk exposure.

-Compliance Master creates a tailored on-line checklist for each audit or inspection; which can be accessed from any web-enabled device.
-Captured data is automatically uploaded onto the system, analysed and reported in real-time.
-There is also tablet app available with auto-sync for remote off-line auditing and inspection applications.
+Compliance Master® produces a tailored on-line checklist for each audit and inspection, which can be accessed from any web-enabled device.
+Audit and inspection data is automatically uploaded to the system, analysed and reported in real-time.
 Over and under auditing and inspection is eliminated by terminating the data collection process as soon as the required sample-size requirement has been achieved.

 CONTROL ACTIONS (PROTOCOLS)

-Following each audit and inspection collected data is automatically analysed to determine what, if any, user-defined actions (Protocols) are needed to mitigate non-compliance risk levels and strengthen risk controls.
-Actions can be automatically allocated to a nominated person for implementation and close-out.
-Compliance Master will optimise your organisations response to audit and inspection outcomes by ensuring they are always proportionate to the assessed risk level.
+Following each audit and inspection collected data is automatically analysed to determine what, if any, user-defined actions (Protocols) are needed to mitigate risk levels or strengthen risk controls.
+Actions can be automatically allocated to nominated personnel for implementation and close-out; thereby ensuring an organisation's response to audit and inspection outcomes is always consistent and proportionate to the assessed risk.

 1 AS 1199.1-2003 Sampling procedures for inspection by attributes, Part 1: Sampling schemed indexed by acceptance quality limit (AQL) for lot-by-lot inspection.
 These procedures are reproduced with permission from SAI Global under license 1004-c068.
 To purchase this standard online follow link: http://www.saiglobal.com.